 Ayurvedic treatment is free from surgical processes also called Shalya Tantra.
 Earlier, it was practiced using dead bodies for the experimentations and teachings.
 There are many more sections in Ayurveda depicting each of them with their own specific field.

 In Ayurveda, spirituality is also present; it simply connects your soul to the almighty spirit.
-Still the modern technologies and scientists are aware of the fact; how spiritual healing occurs!
-Well, it is all on the faith and hope.
+Still, the modern technologies and scientists are aware of the fact; how spiritual healing occurs!
+Well, it is all about the faith and hope.

 Ayurveda is the treatment process which is easily accessible and affordable by everyone.
-It is a fact that those Ayurveda doctors practising in the sake of fame and fortune then they can never be a good doctor.
+It is a fact that those Ayurveda doctors practicing for the sake of fame and fortune then they can never be a good doctor.
 Ayurveda is all about to uproot your ailment with an eased way.

 Ayurveda was originated in India itself; still very less practiced in its native country only.
-Guys, lets shake hand and pledge to raise the flag of India much higher though opting Indian treatment.
-So, go natural live well!
+Guys lets shake hand and pledge to raise the flag of India much higher though opting for Indian treatment.
+So, go natural life well!